Wramberg/adaptfilt/README.rst

    import adaptfilt

 Following the reference sections, examples are provided to show the modules functionality.
+Please do not hesitate to star us on GitHub if you found the module useful.

 Function Reference
 ------------------